dpertsin/social-posts-manager/docs/server.md

 7. **Load More Option**: Implemented a "load more" feature to improve performance and user experience.
 Instead of retrieving all posts at once, an endpoint is created to fetch posts in batches (e.g., 30 posts at a time).
 This allows the frontend to load only the visible posts initially and load more posts as the user scrolls or clicks a "load more" button.

+8. **Repository Pattern**: Implemented a repository pattern to separate data access logic from business logic, improving testability and maintainability.

+9. **Domain-Driven Design**: Organized the codebase by domain/feature rather than technical function, creating clear boundaries between different parts of the application.

 ## Structure of the Backend

-The backend is organized into the following main directories:
+The backend has been reorganized into a domain-driven structure with the following main directories:

-- **__tests__**: Contains test files for unit and integration testing.
+- **__tests__**: Contains test files for unit and integration testing
 - **bin**: Contains the server startup script.
-- **controllers**: Contains the controller files for handling HTTP requests and responses.
+- **common**: Contains shared utilities and middleware:
-- **middlewares**: Contains middleware functions for request processing.
+  - **middlewares**: Contains middleware functions for request processing
-- **models**: Contains the Mongoose models for the application's data structures.
-- **routes**: Contains the route definitions for the application's endpoints.
+  - **utils**: Contains utility functions used across domains
-- **services**: Contains the service files for business logic and data manipulation.
+- **config**: Contains configuration files (database connection, etc.)
+- **domains**: Contains domain-specific modules organized by feature:
+  - **auth**: Authentication-related files (controller, service, repository, model, routes)
+  - **posts**: Post-related files (controller, service, repository, model, routes)
+  - **likes**: Like-related files (controller, service, repository, model, routes)
-- **app.js**: The entry point of the application, where the server is started.
+- **app.js**: The entry point of the application where Express is configured
-- **database.js**: Config file for connecting to MongoDB.

 ## API Documentation